Joy's garden flowers

 “V’ne-emar, v’haya Adonai l’me-leh al kol ha-aretz bayom hahu yi-h’ye Adonai e-had u-sh’mo ehad.”

 Yet there are sad losses from the 24* freeze we had in this Valley this winter.
-I am in HOD, grateful for the blessings, and those issues which must be blessings in disguise and will somehow transform from darkness to light.
+I am in HOD, in humility, grateful for the blessings, and those 'issues' which must be blessings in disguise and will somehow transform from darkness to light.

 "The Eternal placed the human being in the Garden of Eden to till it and to tend it." - Genesis 2:15